 Research has shown that therapy/counseling can help to alter and form new connections in the brain.
 This is excellent news because it means we’re not permanently set in our ways; we can change if we want to or feel we need to.

-Reaching out for help can be difficult, and I respect your courage in seeking information.
-To take this one step further, please call or email me.
+Reaching out can feel challenging, and I respect your courage.
+To take this one step further, call or email me.

 *By law, therapists must provide a good faith estimate to comply with the No Surprises Act.
 We can discuss further when we meet.